brightblueray/tfc-rum-basic/README.md

 # tfc-rum-basic
 Basic RUM Count for TFC / TFE.
-This version assumes that workspaces is TF Version 0.14 or above.
+This version fixes issue where resources API has not been populated, which impacts any TF workspace not updated since 7/1/2021.

 ### Caution:
-This version assumes that workspaces is TF Version 0.14 or above.
-A fix to address this will be coming shortly
+This version has been tested against a limited sample size.
+YMMV

 ## Usage
 ```
-python3 tfc_rum_count.py [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-a ADDR] [-v]
+python3 tfc_rum_count.py [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-a ADDR] [-v] [-p PATH] [-f FILE] [--csv CSV]

 Script to output basic Workspace Info (workspace ID, name, version, # resources) as well as an accurate RUM count.